dawidkotarba/blog/_posts/2021-03-03-time-management-part1.md

 ### 2. Do the most important thing first thing in the morning

 Doing the most important thing right away in the morning will not only ensure that important things are done but will give you a great feeling of accomplishment for the rest of the day.
+The worst idea is to do the opposite - complete all meaningless stuff and get tired to do the meaningful one.

 ### 3. Follow your body